waterjimm/deep_reinforcement_learning_nanodegree/Collaboration and Competition/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 ### Getting Started
+Step 1: Activate the Environment
+If you haven't already, please follow the [instructions in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+These instructions can be found in README.md at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

+(For Windows users) The ML-Agents toolkit supports Windows 10.
+While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
+Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.

+SPECIAL NOTE TO BETA TESTERS - please also download the p3_collab-compet folder from [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/tmp/p3_collab-compet.zip) and place it in the DRLND GitHub repository.

+Step 2.
+Download the Unity Environment.
-1. Download the environment from one of the links below.
+For this project, you will **not** need to install Unity - this is because we have already built the environment for you, and you can download it from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip)